Kinetix Widgets Reference

 Frontend components project numeric charts into a single <svg> element containing a mapped polyline path:

-<!-- Simplified Sparkline Structure -->
+<!-- Simplified Sparkline Structure (index = the v-for index of the stat) -->

 <svg class="h-10 w-full overflow-visible">